If God the Father created you for a purpose, and that purpose is within your redemptive gift, can we know what the purpose is?

-It is not easy feeling to the extent that a mercy feels; more specifically, it is not easy to
+It is not easy experiencing emotions to the extent that a mercy feels; more specifically, it is not easy to remain vulnerable, if

-remain vulnerable if pain is felt intensely over and over.
+pain is felt intensely over and over.
 If the mercy's birthright is to be a conduit for the presence of God that others can experience, he must remain open to God and to others.
-He must not choose to escape or to live his life
+He must not choose to escape or to live his life avoiding pain.

 David, the mercy, at some point, no longer feared it.
 He quit trying to run from it.